 The Council established the Partners in Policymaking™ program in TN in 1993.
-Since that time, more than 500 adults with disabilities and family members with disabilities have completed the intensive program; these graduates have gone on to advocate for themselves, their family members and the disability community at large, and to influence policies on the local, state and national level.
-2018 will mark the 24th class of Partners who have graduated from the program!
+Since that time, more 600 adults with disabilities and family members with disabilities have completed the intensive program.
+These graduates have gone on to advocate for themselves, their family members, and the disability community at large.
+They have influenced policies on the local, state, and national level.

-This training provides the opportunity to learn from local and national experts about a variety of policies and practices that impact people with disabilities and their families.
+This training provides the chance to learn from local and national experts about policies and practices that impact people with disabilities and their families.

 Selected Partners will learn about: